 The word “until” is not even in the Greek at all!
 It has been added by men.
 The actual word is G1519 εἰς/eis and according Thayer’s Greek Lexicon means: “in”, “into”, “towards” that we might the more readily embrace the faith when its time should come, (specifically as it means in Galatians 3:23.

 A better translation of verse 23 that is truer to the Greek would be ~ “Now before faith came we were guarded under the law, subjected to its power into the about to be revealed faith”.

 The Law of God given through Moses is not now, nor has it ever been a ‘prison‘.

-Moses, Joshua, David and Jesus were not in ‘chains’ or ‘shackles’ as they obeyed the Father’s Law.
-The Law of God is His guide for righteous living; they are His instructions for what is right and what is wrong.
-They guard us from making the wrong decisions according to what He has justly decreed to be right or wrong.
+Moses, Joshua, David and Jesus were not in ‘chains’ or ‘shackles’ as they obeyed the Father’s Instructions.
+The Law of God given through Moses is His guide for righteous living; they are His Instructions for what is right, and what is wrong.
+They guard us from making the wrong decisions, according to what He has justly decreed to be right or wrong.
 Who are we to tell God otherwise?

 The next two verses are also greatly misunderstood, as well as, mistranslated ~

 Galatians 3:24-25 24So then, the law was our guardian until Christ came, in order that we might be justified by faith.
 25But now that faith has come, we are no longer under a guardian, (ESV)